Meeco/docs/guides/portal-tutorials/tenant-administrators/manage-organisations.md

 ## View an Organisation from the Organisation's context

 To view an Organisation within the Organisation's context you must first be an Administrator of the Organisation.
-While Tenant Administators can add themselves as Organisation Administrators, without an Organisation's Passphrase you will have limited access to the Organisation and its functionality within the Portal.
-To obtain full access to the Organisation, you will need to enter the Organisation's Passphrase.
+While Tenant Administators can add themselves as Organisation Administrators, without an Organisation's [passphrase](/./concepts/terminology.md#passphrase) you will have limited access to the Organisation and its functionality within the Portal.
+To obtain full access to the Organisation, you will need to enter the Organisation's [passphrase](/./concepts/terminology.md#passphrase).

 > **Note**
 > Meeco strongly advises that you first obtain consent from the Organisation to be added as an Administrator.
-After obtaining the Organisation's Passphrase, you will be able to undertake actions on behalf of the Organisation.
+After obtaining the Organisation's passphrase, you will be able to undertake actions on behalf of the Organisation.

 For more information, see the following tutorials: [Manage Organisation Administrators](manage-organisation-administrators.md) and [Onboarding and Organisation Setup](../organisation-administrators/onboarding-and-organisation-setup.md).